python/cpython/Doc/library/traceback.rst

    *capture_locals* are as for the :class:`StackSummary` class.

-   If *compact* is true, only data that is required by :class:`!TracebackException`'s
-   ``format`` method is saved in the class attributes.
+   If *compact* is true, only data that is required by :class:`!TracebackException`'s :meth:`format` method is saved in the class attributes.
 In particular, the :attr:`__context__` field is calculated only if :attr:`__cause__` is ``None`` and :attr:`__suppress_context__` is false.